 David graduated from University of California San Diego (UCSD) where he studied psychology.
 He worked in the HR field for a number of years before receiving a "calling" to serve the homeless population here in Los Angeles.
 Now, David works as an Outreach Worker where he connects homeless clients to transitional housing, drug rehab/detox programs, and other resources.

 Dominus is the founder of Veterans and Hearts.
 As a 6 year veteran of the U.S. Army serving both domestically and abroad, he has experienced the challenge of transitioning from military service to civilian life.
-He has an art degree from the University of Washington and is certified in drug and alcohol studies.
+He has an art degree from Seattle University is certified in drug and alcohol studies.
 His background in the Fashion Industry combined with a career in Drug and Alcohol Addiction gives Dominus the unique ability to connect art as a therapy for healing.

 His dedication to those battling addiction and homelessness has been further defined through his involvement in several community based organizations such as the CLARE Foundation, Twin Town Treatment Center and the PATH Foundation.
 His innate desire to see that other’s emotional and psychological needs are met continues through the creation of Veterans and Hearts which provides a new avenue to assist Veterans in telling their story through different mediums of art.